mui/material-ui/docs/src/pages/careers/react-engineer-core.md

 - **You've maintained an active repository before**.
   Maybe you've helped maintain a popular open-source repository, or perhaps you've worked on internal repositories that saw contributions from multiple teams.
   Previous experience with highly active repository workflows is a definite plus for this role.
 - **You have contributed code to MUI before**.
   A history of contributing to MUI would be a definite plus.
+- **You have experience with accessibility**.
+  Maybe you were responsible or contributed to making sure that the design system/application at your company is a11y compliant.

 ## Benefits & Compensation